College of Business Scholarships

 - The student demonstrates an intent to become a Texas Certified Public Accountant and enter the accounting profession upon graduation.

 - The student shall have demonstrated financial need, superior ethics, citizenship, and high scholastic achievement on campus based on the judgment of accounting faculty.

-- The student has a GPA of at least 3.25 in accounting and 3.0 overall and preference being given to students entering their 5th year in the accounting program.
+- The student has a GPA of at least 3.25 in accounting and 3.0 overall (substantiated by submission of all collegiate transcripts), with preference being given to students entering their 5th year in the accounting program.